How Castoriadis read Weber

 b.
 Truth in the field of social sciences

-Interestingly, both Weber and Castoriadis tried to combine the fluidity, plurality and inherent irrationality of social significations, on the one hand, with values of scientific rigor and clarity on the other.
+Interestingly, both Weber and Castoriadis tried to combine the fluidity, plurality and inherent irrationality (or, to be more precise, arrationality) of social significations, on the one hand, with values of scientific rigor and clarity on the other.

 Weber’s basic methodological principles are well known.
 He holds that social scientists could never have “direct” or “unmediated” access to the material they examine.
 Even the very context of important questions, which determine what deserves to be investigated, is always mediated by the cultural values of a society in which scientists live and by the personal values and interests of each scientist – values and interests that are, of course, according to Weber’s value-polytheism, “arbitrary”.